What to do if a neighbour's tree is affecting you

 Your neighbour’s tree may unreasonably interfere with the use and enjoyment of your land if it:

-Note: QCAT has ruled on numerous occasions that there must be a dwelling on the land when you took possession of the land.
+Note: QCAT has ruled many times that there must be a dwelling on the land when you took possession of the land.
 Obstruction of a view from vacant land on which a dwelling is subsequently built is not covered.

 Normal tree litter—leaves, flowers, fruit, seeds or small elements of deadwood—would not be classed as substantial and therefore is usually not sufficient to obtain an order for the removal or cutting back of a tree.